 For the FUN of It!

 Dr. Scott Simmerman is a designer of team building games and organization improvement tools.
 Managing Partner of Performance Management Company since 1984, he is an experienced presenter and consultant.

-Square Wheels® are a trademark of Performance Management Company
+Square Wheels® is a registered trademark of Performance Management Co.

 LEGO® is a trademark of The LEGO Group

 The two newer blogs can be found by clicking on the links above or by going to: